Maryland Community College Promise Scholarship Program

 - Is eligible for in-state tuition, as determined by the community college in accordance with Education Article, Title 15 and §16-310, Annotated Code;

 - For the most recent tax year, had an annual adjusted gross income of not more than:

 - $100,000 if the applicant is single or resides in a single-parent household; or

 - $150,000 if the applicant is married or resides in a two-parent household for the 2018 tax year as defined by MHEC;

 - Has not earned a bachelor's degree or an associate degree; and

 - Has not been awarded another educational grant or scholarship that covers the applicant's full cost of attendance at the community college.

-- Timely submit a Free Application for Federal Student Aid (FAFSA) online at www.fafsa.gov or a separate state application provided by MHEC for any applicant who is ineligible to complete the FAFSA but is eligible for in-state tuition.
+- Submit a Free Application for Federal Student Aid (FAFSA) online at www.fafsa.gov or submit the Maryland State Financial Aid Application (MSFAA) online through MDCAPS for any applicant who is ineligible to complete the FAFSA but is eligible for in-state tuition by March 1, 2019.